Beckhoff/TF2000_Server_Samples/Extensions/CustomConfig/README.md

 1. Virtual directories

-    To enable downloading a file of the server system, all filesystems, which should be served, must be added as virtual directory.
+    To enable downloading a file of the server system, all file systems, which should be served, must be added as virtual directory.
 All virtual directories can be found on the configuration page under `TcHmiSrv > Virtual directories`.